 - Not too expensive to get started - maybe 50% more than a mini

-- The 510 series threading most used has a huge range of heads
+- The 510 connector type most used has a huge range of heads

 - The small, 650mAh battery is reasonably small for those who want it discreet

-- Looks and feels like a cigar, so it's not too big
+- Looks and feels like a small cigar, so it's not too big

 - Double the performance of any mini - double the vapor and battery life